wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

  * A button which (lazily) loads the remaining images on the page.
 This requires basic JavaScript support, so can be used by most users.
  * Buttons to prefetch the content for the top 7, and the remaining articles on the page.
 This requires a browser with Service Worker support.

+## Where to from here?

+I presented this prototype to most of the BBC News technical teams.
+The response from many people was "why isn't our core experience already like that?" and "how did our core experience become so big?".
+Those are the right questions, and answering them might help to prevent this from happening to you.

+As I mentioned earlier, the BBC News core experience used to be fast and lightweight.
+Over the last 4 years, various BBC teams have insisted that their products be placed in the BBC News core experience.
+These include:

+#### BBC ID

+Allows you to sign in and do things like post comments and receive notifications.
+This adds about 8 external scripts to the page, and an external stylesheet.

+#### Notifications

+Opens a large popover asking you to register to be notified when your favourite BBC content is updated.

+#### Search